bennn/github-cli/README.md

 Otherwise, command checks out the appropriate branch, creating it locally if it did not previously exist, and then checks out the issue branch.

 ### Replaces
-Normally one would use `git checkout <branch-name>` to switch branches and `git checkout -b <branch-name>` to create a new branch and switch to it.
+Normally you'd use `git checkout <branch-name>` to switch branches and `git checkout -b <branch-name>` to create a new branch and switch to it.
-Git does not provide any way of pulling in existing refs when you check out a branch, so you'd have to take care of that manually with a bunch of calls to `git fetch` and `git merge`.
+Git does not provide any way of pulling in existing refs when you check out a branch, so you'd have to take care of that manually with calls to `git fetch` and `git merge`.

 ## Add
 ### Usage